Executive Order 13765

-Executive Order 13765 is the first executive order signed by former U.S. President Donald Trump on January 20, 2017, which set out interim procedures in anticipation of repeal of the Affordable Care Act (Obamacare).
+Executive Order 13765 is the first executive order signed by U.S. President Donald Trump during his first presidency on January 20, 2017, which set out interim procedures in anticipation of repeal of the Affordable Care Act (Obamacare).

 The executive order came on Trump's campaign pledges to repeal the Patient Protection and Affordable Care Act, and occurred just hours after he was sworn into office.
 Trump stated sorting out a replacement will take a long time and the replacement may not be ready until 2018.
 Following several failed efforts by Congress to pass an alternative to the ACA, Trump issued another executive order in October 2017, the Executive Order to Promote Healthcare Choice and Competition, which some proponents and opponents asserted effectively replaced the ACA with a new healthcare regime.

 Executive Order 13765 was formally revoked by President Joe Biden on January 28, 2021.

 Provisions

 The order was designed to weaken regulations and procedures associated with enforcement of the Patient Protection and Affordable Care Act.
 It was broken into six sections: